Goodloe Sutton

 Howard Goodloe Sutton (January 31, 1939 – September 22, 2023) was an American newspaper editor, publisher, and owner.
 From 1964 to 2019, he published The Democrat-Reporter, a small weekly newspaper in Linden, Alabama.
 Sutton was widely celebrated in 1998 for publishing over four years a series of articles that exposed corruption in the Marengo County Sheriff's Office; he received awards and commendations and was suggested as a candidate for the Pulitzer Prize.
-In 2019, Sutton once again became the focus of national attention when he wrote and published an editorial suggesting the Ku Klux Klan be revived to carry out lynchings to "clean out" Washington, D.C; he already had a local reputation for other, similarly inflammatory racist, sexist, anti-Semitic, Islamophobic, and homophobic editorials.
+In 2019, Sutton once again became the focus of national attention when he wrote and published an editorial suggesting the Ku Klux Klan be revived to carry out lynchings to "clean out" Washington, D.C.; he already had a local reputation for other, similarly inflammatory racist, sexist, antisemitic, Islamophobic, and homophobic editorials.

 Early life and career

 Howard Goodloe Sutton was born in Alabama on January 31, 1939, the son of Robert E. Sutton and Lorie Chrietzburg Sutton.
 His father was the editor of The Democrat-Reporter newspaper and bought it in 1917.

 Goodloe Sutton graduated from the University of Southern Mississippi and was editor of the school's student newspaper, Student Printz.
 It was there he met his future wife, Jean Rodgers; they married in 1964 and had two sons, Howard Goodloe Sutton Jr. and William Robert Sutton.
 Prior to taking over the family newspaper, the couple founded and owned several local newspapers in Demopolis, Camden, Thomasville, and Sumter County, Alabama.
 Sutton returned to his hometown and purchased The Democrat-Reporter from his father in 1964, taking over as editor and publisher.
 His wife soon joined him as an investigative reporter, later Managing Editor, at the paper.
 Jean died in 2003 after complications related to cancer, leaving Sutton feeling "like a zombie" and not knowing "what to do", for several years afterwards.